Take Action

 Background

-The National Farm Animal Care Council (NFACC) is the main governing industry body that provides Codes of Practice for every major animal agriculture industry in Canada.
-NFACC’s Codes of Practice outline every aspect related to raising farmed animals and provide basic outlines for a minimum level of care that is expected to be followed by producers and their staff.
-However, it is important to note that none of the NFCC’s Codes of Practice are legally binding.
-This means that if any producer is found violating any aspect of the Codes of Practice, they cannot be legally prosecuted.
+The National Farm Animal Care Council (NFACC) is the governing industry body that provides Codes of Practice for every major animal agriculture industry in Canada.
+NFACC’s Codes of Practice provide basic outlines for a minimum level of care for farmed animals that are expected to be followed by producers and their staff.
+However, it is important to note that NFACC’s Codes of Practice are NOT legally binding.
+This means that if any producer is found violating any aspect of the Codes of Practice, there are no legal consequences.

-In response to growing public pressure, in 2014, the Canadian pork industry vowed to have all producers phase out of using inhumane gestation crates by 2024.
-This was outlined in NFCC’s 2014 publication, Codes of Practice for the Care and Handling of Pigs.
-The document stated that by July 1, 2024, all Canadian pig producers must have transitioned away from using gestation crates.
+NFACC’s Codes of Practice for the Care and Handling of Pigs (2014) stated that by July 1, 2024, all Canadian pig producers must have transitioned away from using gestation crates.

 What does this mean?